OFFICE OF FARMLAND PRESERVATION (OFP)

-Currently, 22 local governments have established a local PDR program.
+As of 2014, 21 local governments have established a local PDR program.
 (Click here for an updated map of local PDR programs.)
 The Office of Farmland Preservation continuously collects the ordinances and related documents for these programs and will make them available online as soon as possible.

 Localities interested in developing a PDR program may want to consider attending the next meeting of the local PDR managers group.
 The PDR managers also host an online discussion group.
 Click here to sign up for the PDR Managers Google Group.
 For more information, please contact Jenny McPherson, Agricultural Reserve Program Coordinator, City of Virginia Beach Department of Agriculture at 757.385.8637 or firstname.lastname@example.org.